 What kind of support is in place for Resident Fellows?

-Being a Resident Fellow is a substantial commitment to add to an already full plate, and Residential Education is firmly committed to providing each Resident Fellow with a strong support network of neighborhood professional staff.
+Being a Resident Fellow is a substantial commitment to add to an already full plate, and Residential Education is firmly committed to facilitating strong relationships between Resident Fellows and the network of neighborhood professional staff.
 Resident Fellows receive direct and ongoing support from their local neighborhood professional staff, and from a designated Associate Dean of Residential Education as needed.

 What is the deadline to submit the interest form?

 Interest forms are accepted on a rolling basis.
 Placements are typically determined in autumn quarter for appointments beginning the following autumn.
 Except under extraordinary circumstances, individuals are not considered for appointment in their first year at Stanford.

 Is there a deadline for the required letter of support and what is the preferred format?